AqwamCreates/DataPredict/docs/API/Models/KNearestNeighbours.md

 #### Parameters:

-* maxNumberOfIterations: How many times should the model needed to be trained.

-* learningRate: The speed at which the model learns.
-Recommended that the value is set between (0 to 1).
+* kValue: The number of closest data points taken into consideration for majority voting to determine the class of a given data point.

-* lossFunction: The function to calculate the cost of each training.
-Available options are "L1" and "L2".
+* distanceFunction: The distance function to be used to measure the similarity between two data points.
+Available options are:

-* targetCost: The cost at which the model stops training.
+  * Euclidean

+  * Manhattan

+  * Cosine

 ### train()